JoergHeseler/stl-validator-for-archivematica/README.md

 You can test the validator using the sample files located in the [`test`](./test/) folder.

-Files that are error-free end with the filename `_valid` and should return error code **0** when validated with this script.
+Files with no errors end with the filename `_valid` and should return error code **0** when validated with this script.
 However, all other files contain errors and should return error code **1** instead.

 ## Dependencies